tanyaweaver/python-dev-accelerator/_sources/assignments/day01/sublime_as_ide.txt

     }

 The ``paths`` key points to the path that contains the ``flake8`` executable command.
 The ``python_paths`` key points to the location of the python executable to be used.
+In both cases, you will want to provide values in the appropriate place for the OS you are using.

 The settings inside the ``flake8`` object control the performance of the linter. `Read more about them here`_.